microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 Just bear in mind that if this service is redeployed any changes in the UI won't be persisted.
 If you wish to add new repositories or alter existing ones, use the JSON files within the `./nexus_repos_config` directory.

-### B. Migrate from an existing Nexus service (hosted on App Service)
+### B. Migrate from an existing V1 Nexus service (hosted on App Service)

-Once you've created the new VM-based Nexus service by following section `A`, you can migrate from the old App Service Nexus service by following these steps:
+Once you've created the new V2 (VM-based) Nexus service by following section `A`, you can migrate from the V1 Nexus service by following these steps:

 1. Identify any existing Guacamole user resources that are using the old proxy URL (`https://nexus-{TRE_ID}.azurewebsites.net/`).
-These will be any VMs with bundle versions < `0.2.0`.
+These will be any VMs with bundle versions < `0.3.2`.

-1. These will need to be either **re-deployed** with the new template versions `0.2.0` or later (which target the new proxy URL format of `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`), or manually have their proxy URLs updated by remoting into the VMs and updating the various configuration files of required package managers with the new URL.
+1. These will need to be either **re-deployed** with the new template versions `0.3.2` or later and specifying an additional template parameter `"nexus_version"` with the value of `"V2"`, or manually have their proxy URLs updated by remoting into the VMs and updating the various configuration files of required package managers with the new URL (`https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`).

    1. For example, pip will need the `index`, `index-url` and `trusted-host` values in the global `pip.conf` file to be modified to use the new URL.